Skip to main content

 Drag-and-drop

-When drag-and-drop is enabled, the following variables control styles for the dragged and hovered elements.
+When drag-and-drop is enabled, these variables control styles for dragged and hovered elements:

 :root {